Admission Procedures

 French Language (L34) — Test: LNF

-To receive Advanced Placement credit in French for a score of 3 or 4, the student must complete a 300-level course with a grade of B or better.
+All students who have previously studied French, regardless of their AP status, need to take the French Placement Exam before enrolling in their first course in the language at WashU.
+To receive Advanced Placement credit in French for a score of 3 or 4, students must complete a 300-level course with a grade of B or better.

-Grade 5: 3 units of credit for French 102D and 3 units of credit for French 201D.
-Students may enroll in a 300-level course conducted in the language.
+Grade 5: 3 units of credit for French 203D and 3 units of credit for French 204D.
+These students are likely qualified for French 307, but they should take the placement exam in any case.

 French Literature (L34) — Test: LNF

-Grade 5: 3 units of credit for French 102D and 3 units of credit for French 201D.
-Students may enroll in a 300-level course conducted in the language.
+Grade 5: 3 units of credit for French 203D and 3 units of credit for French 204D.
+These students are likely qualified for French 307, but they should take the placement exam in any case.

 German (L21) — Test: LNG